19 Best Places to Visit in Montreal in Summer

 3. Montreal's Clock Tower

-Montreal’s Clock Tower (3) offers the perfect setting for a laidback stroll to enjoy Montreal summer months.
-This well-known landmark is also known as the Sailors’ Memorial Clock, as it was created in honour of Canadian soldiers who fought in World War 1.
-The clock features a unique mechanism inspired by London's Big Ben which shows time accurately without any modern techniques.
-The tower has 192 steps, which you can climb to get a clear and unhindered view of Old Montreal.
+Built in 1922 as a replica of London's Big Ben, Montreal’s Clock Tower (3) is the perfect destination for a laidback riverside stroll to enjoy Montreal's summer months.
+This well-known landmark on the St. Lawrence is also known as the Sailors’ Memorial Clock, as it was created in honour of Canadian soldiers who fought in World War 1.
+The clock features a unique mechanism shows time accurately without any modern techniques.
+The tower has 192 steps, which you can climb to get a clear view of Old Montreal.
 Close to the tower is a beach called Clock Tower beach that allows you to enjoy the day out in the sun.

 How to reach here: